zeux/zeux.github.io/_posts/2019-07-17-serializing-pipeline-cache.md

 Pipeline cache data is a (mostly) opaque blob; you create a `VkPipelineCache` object, possibly giving it the initial blob to start with, and then at some point you can retrieve the data blob from this object.

-While we don't know much about the contents of the blob short of reading graphics driver source code (which you can absolutely do these days; for example, [here's an implementation of vkGetPipelineCacheData for radv](https://github.com/mesa3d/mesa/blob/1d5ee315536d4563714b35004d9efc1bd6621f53/src/amd/vulkan/radv_pipeline_cache.c#L525)), the pipeline cache data is guaranteed to start with a structure that identifies the device and looks something like this:
+While we don't know much about the contents of the blob short of reading graphics driver source code[^1], the pipeline cache data is guaranteed to start with a structure that identifies the device and looks something like this:

 ```c++
 struct VkPipelineCacheHeaderOne